MubarakAdli/Language-Exchnage-MERN-/README.md

 And all process and task management can be seen and managed on our Trello account https://trello.com/b/IswN3k9M/language-exchange
 # Technologies:
-1. Java Spring
+1. HTML
-2. BootStrap
+2. CSS
-3. Java Script
+3. MongoDB
-4. JQuery
+4. Bootstrap
-5. Fontawsome
+5. font awesome
-6. CSS
+6. Mongoose.
-7. MySQL
+7. Material UI
+8. Socket io
+9. Express.
+10. JavaScript.
+11. Authorization and Authentication using json web tokens
 # Layout:
 ![This is an image](./pictures/picture%201.PNG)
 ![This is an image](./pictures/picture%202.PNG)